Style Guide

 Rationale: term headings follow the natural capitalization of the term definition - lowercase for common terms, proper capitalization for brands and/or acronyms; category headings use title case because they function as navigation labels and section titles rather than as terms themselves

-Use sentence fragments and/or phrases rather than complete sentences.
-Start with lowercase unless the word is a proper noun:
+Field Content: use sentence fragments and/or phrases rather than complete sentences; start with lowercase unless the word is a proper noun -

 ## branch